janus-idp/backstage-showcase/showcase-docs/dynamic-plugins.md

     //<registry-url>:_authToken=<auth-token>
 ```

-This can also be done from the helm chart values directly, by adding the following lines to the `upstream.extraDeploy` value:
+Alternatively, you can achieve the same from the Helm chart values directly by incorporating the following lines into the `upstream.extraDeploy` value:

 ```yaml
 upstream: